Government replaces the State of Emergency by a State of Calamity

 Containment measures: National State of Emergency declared on 27 March and replaced by State of Calamity on 26 May; domestic travel allowed only for seeking/providing essential services; 14-day self-quarantine for those who had contact with symptomatic people.

 Separately, on 5 May Human Rights Watch (HRW) called on the Government to release detainees and improve the capacity to prevent and respond to coronavirus cases in the overcrowded prisons across the country to prevent a health disaster.
 In a statement, HRW also denounced that the country is allegedly arresting and placing hundreds of people in custody for low-level crimes, leading to a daily influx of new detainees.
-The human rights group informed that, according to police data released on 1 May, nearly 300 people have been detained for violating the State of Emergency rules.
-Enforcing the measures outlined in the State of Emergency, the police reportedly informed that the ban on travel, meetings and public activities imposed on 27 March has only been adhered to by a small part of the population, according to media reports.
+The Ministry of Home Affairs reportedly apologized, during a public statement on 9 June, to injured citizens and families who have lost their relatives due to excessive force from Defence and National Security officers during the COVID-19 lockdown, according to media reports.
+At least 10 police officers accused of killing citizens during the State of Emergency implemented since 27 March have reportedly been arrested, with their criminal cases forwarded to prosecutors, according to the Ministry, quoted by the media.
+Under the State of Calamity implemented on 26 May, some 1,671 citizens have been arrested by the Defence and Security forces.

 COVID-19 has arrived in Angola at a time when much of the population was already struggling to meet their basic needs.
 In 2018-2019, southern Angola experienced a devastating drought - with temperatures the highest seen in 45 years - driving increasing hunger and malnutrition, especially in Cunene, Huíla, Bié and Namibe provinces.
 Angola is also facing macro-economic challenges following multiple consecutive years of economic contraction since 2014, when the country was hit by the oil price crisis.
 At least 40.6 per cent of the population live below the national poverty line, and nearly 1 in 2 people (47.6 per cent) live below the international poverty line of US$1.9 per day.
 COVID-19 is expected to exacerbate the situation for the most vulnerable, with 72.6 per cent of the population relying on informal employment.